bseltz-cohesity/scripts/oracle/powershell/restoreOracle-v2/README.md

                        -latest -overwrite
 ```

-Restoring a PDB to an alternate location:
+Restoring a PDB to an alternate location.
+Note: when restoring a PDB name, the source DB should be in the form of CDBNAME/PDBName:

 ```powershell
 ./restoreOracle-v2.ps1 -vip mycluster -username myusername -domain mydomain.net `